What is the Future Continuous Tense?

 • He will not be working on his project all day tomorrow.

-1. For questions, we invert the subject and "will" and add the present participle at the end.
-For example:
+• For questions, invert the subject and "will" and place the present participle at the end:

 • Will you be studying for your exams tomorrow?